I have already written a detailed report about our trip to Ecuador.

 At the Pavitos colectivo station, expect to hear numerous people yelling “Ollantaytambo” (or the shorter version “Ollantay”).
 You will have two options.
 Expect to pay about 100 Peruvian soles (about $30 USD) for the 2 hour taxi ride.
 The benfit of this is that you will probably leave right away.
 You can possibly even find others there willing to split the cost of a taxi.

 Your other option is the way most locals travel – via a colectivo.
 A colectivo is a mini-van that will cost you 10 soles (about $3 USD).
 The challenge with this option is that the colectivo will wait until it is full.
 If almost full, it could leave right after you board.
-If empty it could take a while, but I never waited more than 30 minutes.
-If you are trying to save money, it’s worth the wait to get a two hour ride for the equivalent of $3 USD.
+Empty it could take a while, but I never waited more than 30 minutes.
+However, if you are trying to save money, it’s worth the wait to get a two hour ride for the equivalent of $3 USD.

 Expect a scenic but curvy ride through the Peruvian countryside.
 The scenery is breathtaking at times, but the ride can also be a little rough if you are prone to getting car sick.